minlaxz/easy-rest/docs/README.md

 - You could easily end up by simply dropping _compose file_ and _kool.yml_ to any working project and run `kool start`
 - **The magic happen**
 - Eh, you can also debug as you would do in a normal project and yup this is insane project

-# It's always a good practice to check `.env` and `compose file` for any necessary changes